 To test your environment, take a photo without the flash.
 Use manual mode with a shutter speed of half a second or a second.
 If the image is black you are OK.
 If it is bright or has too much detail either lower the ambient light or decrease the aperture size.
 You are looking for a dark photo at around a half to 1 second exposure.

 The first photo was taken at F11 and you can still see the edge of the bowl.
-The second photo was at F16 and is (almost) totally black.
-Both photos were taken in daylight, inside with the lights off, not in total darkness.
+The second photo was at F16 and is better.
+You can still see the rim of the bowl if you look close enough though.
+Both photos were taken in daylight, inside with the lights off, not in darkness.

 As long as you are not in bright light you can remove ambient light by reducing the size of the aperture.
 This also has the benefit of increasing the depth of field.
 Caveat: the smaller the aperture the more light you need to take a photo.
 At F16 four flash guns is fine.
 Two flashes would probably not be enough.